Work–Feedback Loop

 From the perspective of this conceptual model, agility is not a collection of practices or methods.

-In this thinking model, agility is the ability of a system to translate feedback into changed work in a timely manner.
+In this model, agility is the ability of a system to compare feedback against a guiding intent and translate it into changed work in time.
 A system can use Scrum and still be structurally sluggish.
-A system can reject formal agile methods and still be highly adaptive.
-The decisive factor is not the label, but the coupling speed.
+A system can reject formal Agile methods and still be highly adaptive.
+What matters is not the label, but the coupling speed.

 8.5 Summary of the model